spyridon97/Learn-Machine-Learning/examples/datasets/README.md

 #   Datasets

 This package includes:
-*   datasets that are used from each example
+*   datasets that are used for each example